 Start with a room that’s at least 11x19ft or 10ft longer and 6ft wider than the ping pong table you are considering.

-If there are any lamps or light fixtures above or around the table, make sure that there is enough room between the tabletop and the bottom of the light fixture for the ball to bounce.
+If there are any lamps or light fixtures above or around the table, ensure enough room between the tabletop and the bottom of the light fixture for the ball to bounce.
 A regulation table is supposed to have the ping pong ball bounce 23cm (9in) high when dropped from 30cm (approximately 12in) above the tabletop.
-Plus, you’ll need to consider the space needed if a player is leaning across the table to make a shot.
-Make sure that you have at least 3ft (90cm) between the tabletop and the bottom of a light fixture or at least 5.5ft (approximately 1.75m) from the floor to the bottom of a light fixture.

 Single-Player Space